2021/22 Operating Information

 There are no cash refunds for season passes.
 Our season pass credit policy can be found on our Restrictions & Policies Page

 Do season pass holders need to sign a liability waiver?

 Yes, Bogus Basin requires all season pass holders to initial and sign a liability waiver

 Liability Waivers can be found on our Restrictions & Policies Page

 Can I or Do I need to retake my season pass photo?

 CURRENT PASS HOLDERS who are 18 years of age and under are required an updated photo every other year.
 NEW PASS HOLDERS come into our office at 2600 N Bogus Basin Road to have your photo taken.
 Photos for season passes are not taken on the mountain!
 Season pass holders who have already been issued their pass can have their photos re-taken for a fee.
 The new pass will be issued when the original pass is returned.
 Our season pass photo policy can be found on our Restrictions & Policies Page.

 How do I redeem my season pass benefits online?

 50% off Buddy Lift Tickets

-Some season passes purchased during the Early Bird Sale come with additional benefits, including two 50% buddy lift tickets.
+Some season passes come with additional benefits, including 50% buddy lift tickets.
 Buddy lift tickets cannot be purchased online.
 They are redeemable at any point throughout the season with no blackouts.
-The pass holder with the benefits is the only individual who can pick up these passes at the Simplot Ticket Window on the date of use.
+The pass holder with the benefits is the only individual who can pick up these tickets at the Simplot Ticket Window on the date of use.